jakearchibald/typescript-worker-example/README.md

 # Issues

-* Build fails with `error TS2318: Cannot find global type 'Array'`, but doesn't point to where this error is coming from.
-* VSCode complains about `postMessage` in `src/dedicated-worker/index.ts`, as it's assuming `Window.prototype.postMessage`.
-* VSCode complains about `src/dedicated-worker/tsconfig.json`.
-The error is `error TS2318: Cannot find global type 'Array'`.
+* In the root `tsconfig.json`, I have to tell it to ignore files in `dist`, else it drags them into the project.
+Surely I shouldn't have to do this?
+* It doesn't like that I'm trying to reference types in `dedicated-worker` from `main`.
-* VSCode complains about `clients` in `src/service-worker/index.ts`, as it isn't using `Service​Worker​Global​Scope` as the global.
+* It complains about `clients` in `src/service-worker/index.ts`, as it isn't using `Service​Worker​Global​Scope` as the global.
-* VSCode complains about `event.request` in `src/service-worker/index.ts`, as it isn't using the service worker types for `addEventListener`.
+* It complains about `event.request` in `src/service-worker/index.ts`, as it isn't using the service worker types for `addEventListener`.